 - Tips for healing after being ghosted include recognizing that it’s not your fault, seeking support from friends and family, and focusing on self-care and personal growth.

-- It may also be helpful to talk to the person who ghosted you, but ultimately, acceptance and moving on are key to finding closure.
+- It may be helpful to talk to the person who ghosted you, but ultimately, acceptance and moving on are key to finding closure.

 Understanding Ghosting